Culture / People

 Hanni also provided insight on what a rebrand would mean for the future of the group.
 “It’s definitely going to be very different to what people are familiar (with) … and the image that we debuted.
 Beforehand, we were very focused on being the kind of ‘girl next door’… So, we’re going for a (look that’s) a lot more sharp, a lot more bold.
 And fashion-wise: We love wearing streetwear and non-gendered kind of clothing.
 I think that concept and aspect is going to play a really strong role in our (new) fashion as well."

-Now, however, a South Korean court has sided with the ADOR, granting an injunction to block any independent activities under the NJZ name.
+In March, a South Korean court sided with the ADOR, granting an injunction to block any independent activities under the NJZ name.
 ADOR responded to the ruling in an official statement: “We sincerely thank the court for its fair decision to grant the preliminary injunction.
 With our status as NewJeans’ exclusive agency now legally confirmed, we are fully committed to supporting the artists moving forward.”
+Now, the court has ruled against NewJeans entirely, leaving them bound to their current contract – and group name – until 2029.

 Why do NewJeans want to rebrand to NJZ?